chop-dbhi/diff-table/README.md

   -key id
 ```

 The output is a JSON encoded value which various information about the table differences.
-If `-diff` is supplied, the `row_diffs` and `new_rows` are tracked and outputed as well.
+If `-diff` is supplied, `row_diffs`, `new_rows`, and `deleted_rows` are included as well.
 Note, this may significantly increase memory usage if the tables are vastly different.

 ```
 {